Aksoyy/Aksoyy/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; -----
+- 🔭 &nbsp; I currently working on Application Server Project in  Multimedia Applications Design/Support.
-- 🤔 &nbsp; ----
-- 🎓 &nbsp; Studying Computer Engineering.
+- 🎓 &nbsp; Graduated Computer Engineering.
-- 💼 &nbsp; Backend  Developer. ne biliyiiiiim
+- 💼 &nbsp; Backend  Developer at NETAS.
-- 🌱 &nbsp; Machine Learning and Deep Learning algorithms.
+- 🌱 &nbsp; Cryptology and Security Protocol Design
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, table tennis can be the ultimate solution for any stress..

 <br><br>
 <h3 align="left">Languages and Tools:</h3>